info@rubertpartners.com |

 Enforceability of Non-Solicit Clauses in the UAE

-3. Practical Considerations for Drafting Non-Compete vs. Non-Solicit Clauses
+3. Practical Considerations When Drafting Restrictive Clauses

 - Use precise and unambiguous language.

-4. Legal Precedents and Case Examples
+4. Legal Precedents and Judicial Approach

-5. Conclusion to Non-Compete vs. Non-Solicit Clauses
+5. Conclusion: Non-Compete vs. Non-Solicit Clauses

 6. Call to Action

-Disclaimer: The content of this post is for informational purposes only and does not constitute legal advice.
+Disclaimer: This content is for informational purposes only and does not constitute legal advice.